I Don't Want to Be Born: Reception

-Critical response

-I Don't Want to Be Born was initially a target of critical scorn.
+The Monthly Film Bulletin wrote: "A ludicrous attempt to cash in on the exorcism cult, set in a travelogue London and reducing the monster-baby theme dignified by It's Alive to penny-dreadful histrionics."

 Andrew Nickolds of Time Out described the film as "derivative and disastrous in every respect: a poor idea ... an abominable screenplay by Stanley Price ("I keep getting these awful premonitions"), ludicrous acting ... and worst of all, Sasdy's direction.
 Almost every foot of film not concerned with the baby is travelogue at its most banal – extraneous shots of Westminster and Oxford Street, plugs for Fortnum & Mason and Holiday Inns.
 Completing this sorry tale of rip-off is borrowing from The Exorcist [1973] ... and any number of details from Amicus, Hammer and Swinging London horrors.
 Give it a wide berth."

-An American reviewer found the film "sensational and vulgar" and "an unholy cross" between The Exorcist and Rosemary's Baby (1968), adding "why decent actors like Eileen Atkins and Donald Pleasence allowed themselves to be corralled into a mess like this is enigmatic."
+The Bangor Daily News found the film "sensational and vulgar" and "an unholy cross" between The Exorcist and Rosemary's Baby (1968), adding "why decent actors like Eileen Atkins and Donald Pleasence allowed themselves to be corralled into a mess like this is enigmatic."

 Vincent Canby of The New York Times drew similar comparisons to The Exorcist, The Omen, and Rosemary's Baby, adding: "The Devil Within Her is foolish and probably knows it...
 The moral of the movie: don't mess around with amorous dwarfs.
 The point of the movie: the attempt to create suspense we wait for the characters to realize that the baby is possessed.
 Joan suspects almost immediately but she acts too late."

 As The Devil Within Her, Roger Ebert named the film as his "Dog of [March, 1976]", drawing the same comparisons to The Exorcist put forth by Nickolds, while adding "the kid must have been a sound effects man in a previous incarnation because he makes noises like squad car sirens and stones banging around at empty garbage cans.
 He's also good at murdering everybody in the family even the family doctor, who is played by Donald Pleasence as if he wanted to be somewhere else and for that matter... so did I."